coveo/plasma/packages/website/docs/MultilineBox.md

 # Feedback and Validation

-Make sure that a first sequence is **completed and valid** before allowing the addition of a new line.
+Ensure that all inputs on the first line are **complete and valid** before allowing the addition of a new line.

-If the multiline is optional, do not show an empty first line.
-Users should be required to add it manually if they need it.
+If the multiline box is optional, don't show an empty first line.
+Users should add it manually if they need it.
 If users must fill at least one line, the first line should be visible and users should not be allowed to delete it.

 **Let users add new lines manually** rather than automating the process.
 This pevents submitting forms that contain empty lines.